marcusgia2505/classEx_doc/docs/Programming.rst

 	**Function** retrieves quantities per seller of buyer.

 	**Returns** an array with the internal participant ID as index and the quantities of each seller or buyer.
 With no data, an empty array is returned.
-If a seller or buyer concluded multiple contracts the sum of quantities is returned.
+If a seller or buyer concluded multiple contracts, the sum of quantities is returned.

 	**Arguments** are: